sellersj/crashy-mccrashface/README.md

 Note: building container images with spring boot or the native image needs a newer OS than redhat 7 See https://github.com/buildpacks/pack/issues/439 for similar issues.

+## Building and Running

+### Building it yourself.
+You can build it yourself using the regular maven commands.
+See the [maven.yml](.github/workflows/maven.yml) for examples used for the github actions.

+### Container image
+You can run the image that is build by the github actions and pushed to docker hub.
+`docker run --rm -p8080:8080 sellersj/crashy-mccrashface`